rtcpolk/Animatronic-Eyeball-Mechanism/README.md

 <!--te-->

 ## About the Project
-This eyeball mechanism is being developed by `Team Blink` at Vanderbilt University for our mechanical engineering senior captstone project.
+This eyeball mechanism is being developed by `Team Blink` at Vanderbilt University for our mechanical engineering senior capstone project.
 This project is sponsored by [Animax Designs](https://www.animaxdesigns.com/), a global animatronic company based in Nashville, TN.
 The mechanism is able to rotate a spherical eyeball around any axis and has two operational modes: `Path Following` and `Facial Tracking` (hopefully).

 While the code in this repository is specialized for this mechanism, hopefully it can serve as a guide for those looking to integrate `ROS2` and `microROS` into their own robotics projects.